As an Amazon Associate we earn from qualifying purchases.

 How Should a D Bra Fit?

-Just like other bra sizes, your D cup bra should snug around the chest and feel comfortable at all times.
-The D cup bra should also offer adequate support to allow you to move around freely without the need to adjust the straps or position the cups.
+Just like other bra sizes, your D cup bra should fit snugly around the chest and feel comfortable at all times.
+The D cup bra should also offer adequate support to allow you to move around freely without the need to adjust the straps or re-position the cups.

 You should ensure that the band of your D cup bra sits parallel to the ground.
 It should never move up throughout the day or tug at your skin.
 If your bra does this, then you should opt for a bra that is one band size wider.

-Bigger boobs can be quite challenging to carry well or even find bras and clothes for.
+Bigger boobs can be quite challenging to find bras and clothes for.
 It is not easy to find the right bra size in an average lingerie store for women with exceptionally big breasts.
-The D cup is one of the most ideal among the bigger bra sizes.
+The D cup is one of the most ideal sizes among the bigger bra sizes.